KhartesViewer/khartes/README.md

 page-up or page-down in the Fragment View).

 **The key capability of khartes is that as you move nodes, the data image in the Fragment View updates interactively, so you can instantly judge the quality of your segmentation.**

 #### What the cursor is telling you

-As you worked, you probably noticed that the cursor often changed its appearance, depending on where it was in the slice.
-The rule is that the shape of the cursor tells you what will happen when you push the left mouse button.
+As you may have noticed, the cursor often changes its appearance, depending on where it is in the slice.
+The rule is that the shape of the cursor tells you what will happen when you press the left mouse button.

 Here are the various shapes, and what they mean.
 Someday I will attach pictures of the different cursors, and not just describe them in words.